2021 Jacksonville Jaguars season: Season summary

 The tension surrounding the team got worse in December 2021, when Jaguars players and coaches were critical of Meyer's treatment of them, to which the team officially responded with assertions of Meyer's job security.
 Meyer and wide receiver Marvin Jones got into a heated argument where Jones left the Jaguars facility.
-Jones returned to the facility when other staff members convinced Jones to come back, only to get into another argument with Meyer at practice.
+Jones returned to the facility when other staff members convinced him to come back, only to get into another argument with Meyer at practice.
 Jones would later deny getting into an argument with Meyer.

-Meyer also reportedly called his assistant coaches "losers" and that he was a "winner" and challenged assistants to defend their resumes.
+Meyer also reportedly called his assistant coaches "losers", said that he was a "winner", and challenged assistants to defend their resumes.
 Owner Shahid Khan met with players, members of the team's business department and coaches, including Meyer following the Jaguars loss to the Tennessee Titans in Week 14.

 On December 15, 2021, former Jaguars kicker Josh Lambo alleged that Meyer kicked him in the leg during a practice in the week before the Jaguars' final preseason game against the Dallas Cowboys.
 According to Lambo, Meyer also shouted at him, "Hey dipshit, make your fucking kicks."
 (Lambo had missed a field goal in each of the previous two preseason games.)
 After Lambo told Meyer never to kick him again, Meyer responded, "I’m the head ball coach, I’ll kick you whenever the fuck I want."
 Later that day, Lambo reported the incident to his agent, who then reported it to the Jaguars team.

 Urban Meyer was fired on December 16, 2021 finishing his tenure with the Jaguars with a 2–11 (.154) record.
 Darrell Bevell was named interim head coach for the remainder of the season.
 Prior to Meyer's dismissal, quarterback Trevor Lawrence criticized the drama affecting the team in a press conference, without naming Meyer.